ihardy/concernedgrcsfamilies/content/news/petition-update.md

 draft: false
 ---

 The petition was submitted to the board on Wednesday, May 3 with over 2000 signatures.
 Many thanks to all who signed.
 We see this overwhelming response as evidence of a healthy and engaged community— something we can all be proud of.
-We recieved the following response from the board Friday, May 5:
+We received the following response from the board Friday, May 5:

 > Dear Concerned GRCS Families,
 >